Yainer Diaz Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the second-ranked team ERA among all league pitching staffs (3.75).
+- The Mariners' 3.72 team ERA ranks second among all league pitching staffs.

-- The Mariners allow the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- Mariners pitchers combine to surrender 131 home runs (1.1 per game), the sixth-fewest in the league.

-- The right-hander's most recent appearance was on Sunday against the Baltimore Orioles, when he went 5 2/3 innings, surrendering one earned run while giving up five hits.
+- The righty last pitched on Tuesday against the Kansas City Royals, when he tossed 4 1/3 innings, allowing four earned runs while giving up seven hits.

-- The 24-year-old has put up a 4.04 ERA and 8.6 strikeouts per nine innings across 17 games this season, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.